 Each summer, Horizons of Kent and Queen Anne’s summer learning program serves 175 children at or below the poverty level, as part of a growing national initiative to reduce the summer slide.

-We have three host schools that serve Horizons students from kindergarten through eighth grade–Radcliffe Creek School in Chestertown, The Gunston School in Centreville, and Washington College in Chestertown.
+We have three host schools that serve Horizons students from kindergarten through eighth grade–Kent School in Chestertown, The Gunston School in Centreville, and Washington College in Chestertown.

-Radcliffe Creek School in historic Chestertown hosts our Kent County program, serves students in grades K through 8.
-Students at the Radcliffe Creek campus participate in a variety of indoor and outdoor academic and cultural enrichment activities.
+Kent School, in historic Chestertown, hosts our Kent County program and serves students in grades K through 8.
+Students at the Kent School campus participate in a variety of indoor and outdoor academic and cultural enrichment activities.

 Washington College, also in Chestertown, hosts the Kent County Middle School grades for classes and meals in the dining hall.
 During the academic year, Washington College’s Peer Mentors also host two separate Play Days for the Horizons students, providing educational games and fun that help them stay in touch with each other and the program between summer sessions.